Getting car insurance for your new car is an integral step in the purchasing process. Here's what you need to know before you buy.

 I'm planning to buy a car for my 16-year-old daughter.
 How high will her insurance rate be?

 Insurers consider young and new drivers to be high-risk customers because of their lack of experience and the driving histories of other young and new drivers.
-Call 1-800-ESURANCE (1-800-378-7262) and one of our experts will help you find the right coverage.
+Call 1-800-ESURANCE (1-800-378-7262) and one of our experts will help you find the coverage that feels right for you.

 How can I save on my 16-year-old's new car insurance?